A Guide on the Cheapest Way to Send Money to China in 2026

 Instarem logo

-Transfers usually take 1 to 2 days to land in the receivers bank account.
+Transfers usually take 1 to 2 days to land in the receiver’s bank account.

-Today, as a new user, if you send USD 1,000 to China from the USA, You will get CNY 7,268.20.
+As a new user sending US$1,000 to China from the USA, you will get about CNY6,741.

 Wise

 Wise provides mid-market exchange rates, which makes them appealing to expats in China who are looking to save money on transfer fees.
+Wise also supports Alipay as a payment method for transfers up to CNY50,000, with no minimum limit and Alipay available around the clock.

 Wise (Formally TransferWise) Logo

-• Bank debit (ACH) – USD 2.59 fee
+• Bank debit (ACH) – US$2.59 fee

-• Wire transfer – USD 5.64 fee
+• Wire transfer – US$5.64 fee

-• Debit card – USD 11.27 fee
+• Debit card – US$11.27 fee

-• Credit card – USD 37.44 fee
+• Credit card – US$37.44 fee

 If you transfer money from Monday to Thursday, Wise will get you your money within 24 hours.